 FAQ

-• What is a payment facilitator?
+What does it cost to become a registered payment facilitator?